 Smash Bros Ultimate DLC characters

 The real draw of Smash Bros DLC is in the fighters.
-Nintendo has now unveiled all five fighters for the first Fighters Pass, which we've listed below from the latest (Byleth) to the first (Piranha Plant).
-We'll be sure to add information on the next six fighters as and when it's released.
+Nintendo has unveiled all five fighters for the first Fighters Pass, and all but one for Fighters Pass Vol 2.
+We've listed them all below from the latest (Sora) to the first (Piranha Plant).
+We'll be sure to add information on incoming fighters as and when they're released too.

 ARMS' first fighter comes to Smash Bros on June 29 in the form of Min Min.
 You'll control her arms with the A and B buttons, according to the new in-depth look at the fighter.
 18 tracks from ARMS are to be added with the fighter, too, offering the game a major presence in Smash Bros.